pnnl/Quality-Install-Tool/CUSTOMIZATION.md

 MDX templates are located in the `templates/` directory.

 MDX templates are registered in the `templates/index.ts` source file.
 To register a template, import the `.mdx` source file and then add a new `TemplateConfiguration` record to the `TEMPLATES` variable.
-It is recommended that every MDX template has a unique title.
+It is recommended that each MDX template is assigned a unique `title`.
+The `sub_title` property is used to define the subtitle in different cases: *titleCase* is intended for display purposes (e.g., "Installation"), *lowerCase* is used for contexts requiring lowercase (e.g., "installation")

 ```ts
 import ExampleTemplate from './example_template.mdx'